nateg101/CV/README.md

 - Have supported a number of colleagues in their professional development, aiding many of them to become key subject matter experts.
 - When at Clarksons Research I line managed a new hire, this involved teaching and explaining writing style, the mechanics of the various models and the intricacies of global energy trade.
 In order to explain global energy trade trends I broke down the various factors that go in to driving supply and demand and using relatable metaphors like making someone dinner.
 The result of this work meant that within a year this person was managing the team.

+## Experience

+**ActionAid UK** (Feb 2018 - Aug 2019)
+*Supporter Database & Operations Specialist*
+- Database Implementation: Analysed and redesigned business processes related to a global child sponsorship program.
+Supported developers to design functionality requirements of a new database system, including a mobile application.
+- Managed and supported data collection processes for child sponsorship, including managing data transfers and supporting colleagues across the globe.

+**Clarksons Research** (Mar 2014 - Aug 2017)
+*Senior Research Analyst/Research Analyst*
+- Conducted research and analysis on global energy trade and the petroleum markets, developing and optimising trade and demand models that pulled in data from numerous sources.
+- Co-led redevelopment of database management and process for weekly updating of oil tanker timecharter records.
+I also provided key conceptual and database support in the recategorisation of oil tanker size segments to make them more market relevant.
+- Communicated research through presentations, reports and bespoke market analysis - particularly for those interested in raising finance such as bond-issuances or IPOs.

 ## Education

 #### Makers Academy (Sep 2019 - Dec 2019)